NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ## Overview: GQL

-Advanced search allows, via Genomic Query Language (GQL), to use structured queries to search for files and cases.
+Advanced search allows for structured queries to search for files and cases.
+This is done via Genomic Query Language (GQL), a query language created by the [GDC](https://gdc.cancer.gov/) and [OICR](https://oicr.on.ca/).

 [![Advanced Search View](images/gdc-data-portal-advanced-search.png)](images/gdc-data-portal-advanced-search.png "Click to see the full image.")